igorfaria/CSSTool/docs/index.md

 #### Method prepend(*$cssInput*)
 ***$cssInput***: string or array

-Used to add CSS rules at the beginning of the CSS:
+It's used to add CSS rules at the beginning of the CSS:

 ```php
 <?php